 “Let’s go with James Hetfield because he started a lot of this [metal] stuff.
 It was the precise way he held his pick and where he muted notes – it was just really… right.
 I remember when we were growing up and I was learning and cutting my teeth in bands, to sound like James Hetfield or The 81s and to have those sorts of mutes and have just that right amount of gain and that kind of mid stoop and everything just seemed so legitimate, and I sort of modelled my rhythm playing on the parts of his style that I really liked.”

 “Just because I worked with him, let’s go with Steve Vai as well.
-I mean, Steve is a great friend and we’ve known each other for 25 years, we’ve worked with each other and we’ve been through various ups and downs together.
-But, y’know, I got his re-issue of Passion And Warfare that just came out and he’s a completely different guitar player to the Stevie Ray Vaughans of the world, where it’s all this straight up improvisation, and the connection is felt that way with those players.
+I mean, Steve is a great friend and we’ve known each other for many years, we’ve worked with each other and we’ve been through various ups and downs together.
+But, y’know, I got his re-issue of Passion And Warfare when that came out and he’s a completely different guitar player to the Stevie Ray Vaughans of the world, where it’s all this straight up improvisation, and the connection is felt that way with those players.
 But what Steve really brings is an orchestrator’s mentality.
 I mean, that has inspired me in every single aspect of my own playing.”